MaayanLab/clustergrammer/README.md

 # clustergrammer.js

-Clustergrammer.js is a clustergram/heatmap visualization implemented in D3.js.
-The project started from the example http://bost.ocks.org/mike/miserables/.
-Some of the features that have been added include:
+Clustergrammer.js is a clustergram/heatmap matrix visualization implemented in D3.js.
+The project began as an extension of this example http://bost.ocks.org/mike/miserables/.

+Some of the clustergrammer's include:

 - zooming/panning
 - additional ordering options